+Testing for color fastness before sewing clothing is especially important when your item will be washed over and over.
 Imagine if you made a beautiful red and white spotted dress with a white ruffle and the red ran all over the ruffle after the first wash.
 Disaster!
-Testing whether for color fastness before sewing clothing is especially important as it will be washed over and over.
-If would be awful if all your hard work sewing was ruined in the first wash.
+If would be awful if all your hard work sewing or an expensive item was ruined in the first wash.

 How to Test for Color Fastness

 Ideally, you should always pre-wash your sewing fabrics.
 Not just to test for their color fastness but also to pre-shrink.

 If pre-washing fabric is not possible, here is how you can still check for colorfastness.

 Further Reading – How to Prewash Fabric

 Step 1 – Cut Scraps